aws/aws-cdk/docs/src/logical-ids.rst

   that wraps an existing one.
 By naming the inner construct **Default**, you ensure that the logical identifiers of resources in already-deployed copy of that construct do not change.
-- If a path component is **Resource**, it is omitted from the human readable portion. of the logical ID.
+- If a path component is **Resource**, it is omitted from the human readable portion of the logical ID.
 This postfix does not normally contribute any additional useful information to the ID.
 - If two subsequent names in the path are the same, only one is retained.
 - If the prefix exceeds 240 characters, it is trimmed to 240 characters.